maximgeller/projects/fake_news_naive_bayes/tutorial.md

 just_text = true["text"]
 just_text.head()
 ```
 All of these articles start with a location and "Reuters" written at the start.
-If we trained on this data as is, the model w
+If we trained on this data as is, the model would quickly learn that articles that have Reuters in them are true and so the rest aren't.
+So while we might be able to get a really accurate model that way, what about a real article that doesn't have Reuters in it?
+It would probably get classified as fake.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwMzkxMTE4NSwtMTM0NDI0NTIyNSwtMT
+eyJoaXN0b3J5IjpbLTE0ODE3MDY5NCwtMTM0NDI0NTIyNSwtMT
 YxODY0MTg2MiwtMzUzODIzMjE3LC0xMTgyODIwOTcwLC00MTg2
 NTMwOTksLTEyNjI3NjM1OTgsMTU4OTg1NTU0NiwtMzA5MDgyMT
 AxLC0xMzA2ODM4MDk2LC0zNTE2NjQ1MTEsNzMwOTk4MTE2XX0=